Working-Boy/hardhat-simple-storage-fcc/README2.txt

 // FROM THE ABOVE DIAGRAM, The output you’re seeing indicates that your tests have passed successfully, and the code coverage for your project is 100%.

+tasks file is used for plug-ins while scripts file is used for local development..

+// typeScript VERSION FROM 9:52:00 - 10:02:00